 Doyle APC is a California law firm established by experienced class action and mass injury attorneys.
 We provide personalized service to all clients and deliver excellent results.

-Our seasoned lawyers have decades of collective experience fighting on behalf of ordinary people injured by large corporations or their defective products.
+Our seasoned lawyers have decades of collective experience fighting on behalf of people injured by large corporations and their defective and dangerous products.

-Our lawyers aggressively prosecute corporate wrongdoing and other unlawful activity.
+Our lawyers aggressively prosecute corporations whose products injure people.
 We efficiently and effectively prosecute complex cases from their inception and investigation through trial.
 With tenacity and experience, we seek the maximum recovery for our clients.

-Doyle APC believes in being readily available to clients, and responding quickly to your needs and concerns.
+Doyle APC believes in being readily available to clients, and responding quickly to their needs and concerns.
 Our clients are kept informed about their legal matters, from beginning to end.
-And we take pride in sharing our knowledge and expertise with you, so you’re always aware of what’s going on in your case.
+And we take pride in sharing our knowledge and expertise, so the client is always aware of what’s going on in their case.

 We offer free, confidential consultations to all potential new clients.
 If we accept your case, you pay nothing unless we are successful.

-We handle all matters on a contingent fee basis, where Doyle APC bears the burden of advancing all costs, expenses and the risk of losing.
+We handle all matters on a contingency fee basis, where Doyle APC bears the burden of advancing all costs, expenses, and the risk of losing.
 We are paid only when we achieve a successful result.

 You can contact us by filling out a secure form or call us at 1-800-736-9085.
 All communications through this site are encrypted and treated as confidential.